Sign in →

 The phenotype of AS patients with maternal deletions is generally more severe than that associated with paternal UPD or imprinting defects, including a higher rate or severity of microcephaly, seizures, and motor difficulties.
 Patients with AS caused by paternal UPD or imprinting defects generally show better growth and higher developmental and language abilities.

-Both chromosome 15 deletions and UPD most often occur as de novo events during conception, and, thus, recurrence risk to siblings is very low.
-In rare cases, chromosome 15 deletions and UPD occur as a result of parental translocations or other rare cytogenetic rearrangements, and, in these cases, recurrence risks to siblings are increased.
+Both chromosome 15 deletions and UPD most often occur as de novo events during conception, and thus, recurrence risk to siblings is very low.
+In rare cases, chromosome 15 deletions and UPD occur as a result of parental translocations or other rare cytogenetic rearrangements.
+In these cases, the recurrence risk to siblings is increased.

 The recurrence risk associated with imprinting defects is dependent on whether there is an identifiable variant.